4 Americans among 5 dead in Costa Rica rafting accident

 SAN JOSE, Costa Rica — Four U.S. tourists and a Costa Rican guide were killed in a weekend rafting accident, authorities said Sunday.

 Three rafts flipped on the Naranjo River at about 3 p.m.
 (1 p.m.
-ET) Saturday, and the five victims were carried away downstream, according to the Judicial Investigation Department.
+ET) Saturday, and the five victims were carried away downstream, according to the Costa Rican Organization of Judicial Investigations.
 Other passengers managed to cling to the rafts, and some were rescued by another guide in a kayak.

 The department identified the dead as Ernesto Sierra, Jorge Caso, Sergio Lorenzo and Andres Dennis, all of whom were 25 to and 35 years old.
-It did not list hometowns for them.
 The local guide was Kevin Thompson Reid.

+The American victims were all from Florida, said Maricel Rodriguez, press secretary for the Organization of Judicial Investigations.

-In total, 14 tourists were aboard the rafts, along with five guides.
+In total, 14 tourists and four guides were aboard the rafts, she said.

+The Americans arrived in Costa Rica on Thursday and had been renting a house in Playa Hermosa de Jaco, according to the government.
+They were there to celebrate the bachelor party of one of the survivors, she said.

+One of the victims was the brother of the groom, she said.

 The Red Cross said the rafts overturned near Liverpool de Quepos.